ansys/pyansys-sound/doc/source/user_guide.rst

 User guide
 ==========

-This section explains how to start a DPF server, load a WAV signal, and perform operations on this signal.
+This section explains how to start a DPF server, load a signal from a WAV file, and perform operations on this signal.

 Start a DPF server